Tabby's Star

+In September 2019, astronomers reported that the observed dimmings of Tabby's Star may have been produced by fragments resulting from the disruption of an orphaned exomoon.
 Tabby's Star is not the only star that has large irregular dimmings, but other such stars include young stellar objects called YSO dippers, which have different dimming patterns.
-An example of such an object is EPIC 204278916.

-New fluctuations ran from mid-May 2017 until July 2018, assuming their continuance in late-December 2017 to mid-February 2018 when obscured by the Sun.

-In September 2019, astronomers reported that the observed dimmings of Tabby's Star may have been produced by fragments resulting from the disruption of an orphaned exomoon.
-An overall study of other similar stars has been presented.
-In January 2021, a distant stellar-mass companion was reported, making Tabby's Star a binary stellar system.

 Nomenclature

-The names "Tabby's Star" and "Boyajian's Star" refer to American astronomer Tabetha S. Boyajian, who was the lead author of the scientific paper that announced the discovery of the star's irregular light fluctuations in 2015.
+No proper name for this star has been approved by the International Astronomical Union.
+The informal names "Tabby's Star" and "Boyajian's Star" refer to American astronomer Tabetha S. Boyajian, who was the lead author of the scientific paper that announced the discovery of the star's irregular light fluctuations in 2015.
 The nickname "WTF Star" is a reference to the paper's subtitle "where's the flux?", which highlights the observed dips in the star's radiative flux.
-The star has also been given the nickname "LGM-2" – a homage to the first pulsar discovered, PSR B1919+21, which was given the nickname "LGM-1" when it was originally theorized to be a transmission from an extraterrestrial civilization.
-Other designations in various star catalogues have been given to Tabby's Star.
+The star has also been given the nickname "LGM-2" – a homage to the first pulsar discovered, PSR B1919+21, which was given the nickname "LGM-1" when it was originally hypothesized to be a transmission from an extraterrestrial civilization.

+Valid stellar designations have been given in various star catalogues.
 In the Kepler Input Catalog, a collection of astronomical objects catalogued by the Kepler space telescope, Tabby's Star is known as KIC 8462852.
 In the Tycho-2 Catalogue, an enhanced collection of stars catalogued by Hipparcos, the star is known as TYC 3162-665-1.
 In the infrared Two Micron All-Sky Survey (2MASS), the star is identified as 2MASS J20061546+4427248.

 Location

 Tabby's Star in the constellation Cygnus is roughly halfway between the bright stars Deneb and Delta Cygni as part of the Northern Cross.
-Tabby's Star is situated south of 31 Cygni, and northeast of the star cluster NGC 6866.
+It is situated south of 31 Cygni, and northeast of the star cluster NGC 6866.
 While only a few arcminutes away from the cluster, it is unrelated and closer to the Sun than it is to the star cluster.

 With an apparent magnitude of 11.7, the star cannot be seen by the naked eye, but is visible with a 5 in telescope in a dark sky with little light pollution.